christiannkoch/Proactive-Caching-ACDC/README.md

 # Creating Customized  Simulation Configurations
 Our program builds a Network from a given configuration file.
-The first few lines in this file are used to specify the databse connection used.
-After that, we design the caches,, i.e., reverse proxies.
+The first few lines in this file are used to specify the database connection used.
+After that, we design the caches, i.e., reverse proxies.
 At the end, we specify an adjacency matrix that represents the connection between the caches.

 ## Database